Dietetics Program

 Additional Program Costs:

-- Dietetic Internship Application Fees ~$250 Semester Spring
+- Dietetic Internship Application Fees $100 Fall Semester

-The program is taught during fall and spring semesters for two consecutive years.
+The program courses are completed on campus during fall and spring semesters for two consecutive years.
 Classes in the program will be face-to-face, lockstep-taken in the assigned semester.
+Some credit hours will be formatted in a hybrid learning experience.
 All semesters have a full-time course load.
-Some summer Capstone Project work will be required between year 1 and year 2.
+Some summer Capstone Project work may be required between year 1 and year 2.

 Dietetics Program Curriculum Map